stephengold/Minie/README.md

     If this plugin isn't shown in the IDE's "Plugins" tool, you can download it from
     [GitHub](https://github.com/kelemen/netbeans-gradle-project/releases).
-    You don't need this plugin if you merely want to use a pre-build Minie release in an Ant project.
+    You don't need this plugin if you merely want to use a pre-built Minie release in an Ant project.

 ### Source files